 Finding Meaning: When a person doesn’t find their personal recovery meaningful, they are unlikely to stick with it.
 Even more, when a person doesn’t find their life meaningful, they’re unlikely to do anything which helps their lives to prosper.
 For these reasons, it’s incredibly important to establish meaning in life and recovery throughout treatment.
 During interpersonal process therapy, individuals can learn to understand the importance of a life meaning.
 And, can even search for their own so that they have a better outlook on life.
 In turn, this better outlook can help to boost confidence, increase self-love, and even reduce the risk of relapse.

-Spirituality: While it may not seem like spirituality has anything to do with recovery from addiction or eating disorders, it plays a pretty important role.
+Spirituality: It may not seem like spirituality has anything to do with recovery from addiction or eating disorders but it plays a pretty important role.
 However, when most people are told that spirituality is important for recovery, they think of religion.
 There is a difference between religion and spirituality.
-And while those who are already established with a religion and have their own set beliefs and relationship with their God, many don’t believe in the ideals of religion or even God at all.
-But, these people can still develop a spiritual foundation by believing that they are not in control of their own lives.
+And while those who are already established with a religion and have their own set beliefs and relationship with their God, many don’t believe in the ideals of religion or even God at all but these people can still develop a spiritual foundation by believing that they are not in control of their own lives.
 And, that there is a higher power, whether it be God, the universe, love, etc. Spirituality can help individuals recovering from specific issues to look outside themselves to find life’s purpose.